trendless/chtmlrelay/README.md

 If you want to migrate chatmail from an old machine to a new machine, you can use these steps.
-They were tested with a linux laptop;
+They were tested with a Linux laptop;
 you might need to adjust some of the steps to your environment.

 Let's assume that your `mail_domain` is `mail.example.org`,